michellesri/portland-201d2/week-3/Week3_lab.md

 Use https://canvas.instructure.com/courses/1012436/assignments/4488789 for the Thr lab.

+Use https://canvas.instructure.com/courses/1012436/assignments/4488792 for the Fri lab due Sun 4/3.

 For both days' labs:
 - Submit the GitHub URL for your commit hash.
 - In a comment in this Canvas submission with answers to the following questions.